 How To Apply For a Discover Personal Loan for Debt Consolidation

-You can apply for a Discover loan online or speak directly with a Discover Personal Loans specialist at 866-248-1255.
+You can apply for a Discover personal loan online or check your rate online.
 Either way, you might have to provide basic personal and financial information, such as your employment history, to begin the process.
 To speed up the application process, be prepared with these documents, just in case:

 - Your driver’s license or state-issued identification card